 A major component of this training regime is a stable environment, especially after having experienced several different home situations during this first year of her life.
 As a willfully houseless person I cannot yet provide her a stable environment based on an unmoving house with a fence.
 Instead she gets stability from my presence and demeanor and her growing understanding that, while the camping spot and smells may change, the Tacoma, our setup (and her personal gear) we use while camping remains unchanged.

 In the seven weeks or so that she has been mine she has met numerous dogs and people in a variety of situations and I am just now starting to pick up on some of her “tells” of when she is about to “snap.”
 Her default face is the “sociopathic serial killer” version of a Resting Bitch Face.
 Even her pretty almond-colored eyes are normally “dead.”
 I can now assume when I see her tail stop wagging combined with her mouth “smile” closing into that serious, serial killer look that she is posturing up and about to “go postal.”
 Usually a quick “NO” or “Nope” command and/or stepping in to physically interrupt and redirect her defuses the situation.
 Essentially break her focus from the triggering target and change her focus onto something benign or even fun.
 When she acts or reacts in the manner I wish her usual reward is vocal praise and a more physical but still calm wrestle/pet/toy session.
 If she’s really good or after a productive fetch time I’ll let her keep her little orange and blue Chuckit Ultra Ball so she can chew on it like a pacifier.
 When she gets overstimulated I can sometimes offer those same balls as the redirect prop.
 I try to use the correct level of the “interrupt” depending on the situation.
 Then the right “redirect” as well.
 I break my cache of interrupts into two basic categories: Regular and “Oh Shit!”
 My small group of escalating interrupts include a regular verbal cue (usually just a quiet but sharp “Hey”) to get her attention back on me.
 Then sometimes I only need to use the little plastic squeaker from a dog toy that I always have in a pocket as another first level interrupt.
-The other relaxed regular interrupt is the tone function.
-I really only use that as needed for her separation anxiety issues, especially during the first 30 seconds of me leaving her behind and her resultant verbal freak out.
+The other relaxed regular interrupt is the tone function included in the cheap e-collar I got from Amazon.
+I really only use that tone as needed for her separation anxiety issues, especially during the first 30 seconds of me leaving her behind and her resultant verbal freak out.
 From there we escalate interrupts, by what speed depends on the situation.
 For her I really only use two more and right now, like the tone function, they have to be delivered remotely.

 I’m working with her under the assumption that she sometimes needs a reminder that the commands she’s hearing are important.
 I mention the term “Fur Missile” in this post’s title because she is Faaast.
 I’ve had several good pitty friends over the years but I don’t have a lot of one-on-one experience with pit bulls.
 I am surprised how easily she can keep up with some of the dogs she’s played with including Bill the 4 year old Greyhound/Pharaoh Hound mix (my guess) whose breeds are both known as fast dogs.
 I really have no good pictures of Bill but this is one of him shaking off after a good wrestling session with Gia